christophlieck/UnsemanticSiteProfile/readme.md

 # About Unsemantic Site Profile
-This is a basic site profile for Processwire CMS Framework (http://processwire.com/) based on the fully responsive Unsemantic Grid System (http://unsemantic.com/).
+This is a basic site profile for Processwire CMS (http://processwire.com/) based on the fully responsive Unsemantic Grid System (http://unsemantic.com/).
 It is meant as a starting point for quick development of responsive designs and/or mockups in Processwire.

 As Unsemantic grid system does, the profile takes advantage of the SASS CSS preprocessor (http://sass-lang.com/) and the Compass authoring framework for SASS (http://compass-style.org/).
 Though not mandatory, I recommend installing SASS and Compass to benefit from the full potential of the profile.